Engaging individuals to take greater responsibility for improving their community environments.

 Keep Port St. Lucie Beautiful Community Appearance Index Results

 The amount of litter in a community is rated on a scale from 1 to 4, with 4 being extremely littered and 1 being minimal to no litter.
-Port St. Lucie received a 1.35 rating, which equates to being slightly littered.
-This rating has increased very little from 2016.
-Eliminating litter in this City is a priority, and has recently been included in the City’s Strategic Plan.
+Port St. Lucie received a 1.37 or 1.4 rating for 2018, which equates to being “slightly littered.”
+“Slightly littered” is defined as litter that can be removed by 1 or 2 people and may take up to an hour.
+This rating is a minor increase, from 1.35 to 1.37; we are still at a 1.4 rating.
+The programs in place have truly made a difference in our City and have helped to ensure our City remains clean and beautiful.
+Eliminating litter in this City is a priority, as our City’s Strategic Plan outlines.

 Keep Port St. Lucie Beautiful continues to engage individuals to take greater responsibility for improving their community surroundings.
 Through education, litter prevention programs and the Adopt-a-Street program, residents see the many benefits in helping to maintain a clean and litter-free environment.
 The City addresses the litter conditions reported through the litter hotline, the City app and requests for litter removal from the community.
 There are many processes in place, including enforcing City codes and ordinances, to protect the health, safety and welfare of the community.

-Keep Port St. Lucie Beautiful would like to thank Rachel and Terry Rockwell for volunteering with assessing the litter index this year.
-We would also like to thank the residents and volunteers who continue to support our efforts in helping keep our City litter-free and beautiful.
+Keep Port St. Lucie Beautiful would like to thank the residents and volunteers who continue to support our efforts in helping keep our City litter free and beautiful.

 Household Hazardous Waste Totals 03/10/18